Unboxed-Software/solana-course/content/pda.md

 }
 ```

-Next, let’s update how we unpack the instruction data.
-Here, we’ve moved the deserialization of instruction data into the match statement using the associated payload struct for each instruction.
+Now let’s update how we unpack the instruction data.
+Notice that we’ve moved the deserialization of instruction data into each matching case using the associated payload struct for each instruction.

 ```rust
 impl MovieInstruction {